rdammkoehler/DockerKata/08_tag_an_image.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of tagging an image.
+The purpose of this kata is to familiarize yourself with the process of tagging an image.

 ## Overview

-In this exercise we will pull and image for the NGINX Web Server and add a custom tag.
+In this exercise, we will pull and image for the NGINX Web Server and add a custom tag.

 ## Kata Steps